inancgumus/learngo/22-maps/questions/README.md

-## Why are maps used?
+## Why are maps used for?
-For example, here is a program that uses a slice to find an element among millions of elements.
+For example, here is an inefficient program that uses a loop to find an element among millions of elements.
 ```go
 millions := []int{/* millions of elements */}
 for _, v := range millions {